linc680/BSE_Template_Portfolio/index.md

 Ultimately the goal for this project is to use the PIcam and OpenCV track a ball and use the motors and ultrasonic sensos to navigate toward it, as well as avoid any obstacles.
 For my first milestone, I constructed the main body of the car and wired each of my components.
 I downloaded Raspberry Pi OS on my Raspberry Pi and finished setting it up.
 I connected the camera, ultrasonic sensor and the motors.
 Additionally, I tested basic functionality of each of my components using some code.

 ## Components Used
+- Raspberry Pi minicomputer
+    - The Rasbperry Pi is the heart of the project and provides instructions to each of the other components of the robot.
+The Raspberry Pi is a microcomputer where the user can load or write programs onto.
+In addition to directing the instructions, the Raspberry Pi provides power to many of the other components.
+- DC motors
+    - These motors are used to drive the wheels and control the movement of the robot.
+This motor works by making use of an electromagnet which constantly switches its polarity by switching the direction of the current.
+This current direction switch is made possible with the commutator and brushes of the motor, which allows for the motor to constantly spin.
+- Ultrasonic sensors
+    - The ultrasonic sensors allow the robot to know where it is in relation to the ball and any other objects in the room.
+These sensors work by sending out an ultrasound from the transmittor (trigger pin) and receiving it from the receiver (echo pin).
+By using some simple calculations including the speed of sound and dividing the final distance by 2 to account for both distances traveled, the ultrasonic sensor is very useful in applications such as this.
+- L298N motor driver board
+    - A dual H-Bridge motor driver board which makes use of a multitude of transistors, allows for this device to control the direction and speed of two different motors, making it a very useful addition for a project such as this.
+The Raspberry Pi alone is not powerful enough to run the motors, so the driver board also provides power to the motors.

 ## Challenges
 I faced various difficulties while setting up my Raspberry Pi.
 First, I installed the wrong version of the OS.
 Additionally, I encountered numerous issues with displaying the contents of my Raspberry Pi on my laptop.
 I initally attempetd to use RealVNC Viewer, however connecting to the Raspberry Pi was inconsistent and failed often.
 I connected the Raspberry Pi to my laptop with a video capture card and used OBS to view the contents.
 I connected a wireless mouse and keyboard to the Raspberrry Pi and was able to interact with the desktop while viewing the video output on OBS.

+## What's Next?
+The next major goal for my project is to get the Picamera to recognize and track the ball, using OpenCV.
+Once this has been achieved, the majority of the project has been finished and I can begin integrating the rest of the functionality of my robot.

 <!--

 # Schematics